pingcap/docs/v2.1/reference/best-practices/haproxy.md

 ---
-title: HAProxy in TiDB
+title: HAProxy Best Practices
-summary: This document describes the best configuration and usage of HAProxy in TiDB.
+summary: This document describes best practices for configuration and usage of HAProxy in TiDB.
 category: reference
 ---

-# HAProxy in TiDB
+# HAProxy Best Practices

 This document describes best practices for configuration and usage of HAProxy in TiDB.
 HAProxy is a TCP load balancer.
 TiDB clients can manipulate data by connecting to the floating virtual IP address provided by HAProxy to achieve load balancing in the TiDB server layer.